American foulbrood

 Symptomatology

-- light to dark brown, stringy mass in the brood cell
+- The larva in the brood cell has transformed into a light to dark brown, stringy mass

-- stuck scabs in the lower groove of the brood cell
+- Firmly attached, dark scabs in the lower groove of the brood cell as dried brood residue

-- possibly characteristic smell of the slimy mass like glue
+- Possibly characteristic odour of the slimy mass

 Prevention

-- Do not bring foreign colonies, combs and equipment to the stand without inspection.
+- Do not bring any foreign colonies, combs and equipment onto the stand without checking them

-- Buy colonies only after a forage inspection with negative results and brood control (at the stand of origin).
+- Only buy colonies after a forage ring test with negative results and a brood check at the stand of origin

-- Do not feed foreign honey, pollen or honey from abroad
+- Do not feed foreign honey or pollen

-- Do not place apiaries near sources of danger (abandoned apiaries, foreign honey processing plants, garbage dumps).
+- Do not set up apiaries near sources of danger (neglected apiaries, foreign honey processing companies, landfill sites)

-- Let foreign swarms starve in the swarm box until the first bees fall down, so that the food supply in the honey bladder is used up.
+- Allow foreign swarms to starve in the swarm box until the first bees fall down so that the food supply in the honey bladder is used up

-In the presence of the ERIC II genotype, diseased larvae usually die before capping and the cells with dead brood are cleaned out by the bees.
+If the ERIC II genotype is present, a large proportion of diseased larvae die before capping and the cells with dead brood are cleared out by the bees.
 This leads to a patchy brood nest.
-Since this is a non-specific symptom that can also be caused by other brood diseases or damage, there is a risk that the disease will not be detected for a long time.
+As this is an unspecific symptom that can also be caused by other brood diseases or damage, there is a risk that the disease will not be recognised for some time.
+Only a small proportion of the diseased larvae survive until capping and, to a lesser extent, capped brood with the typical symptoms is formed.

 Therapy

-For the sanitation of an outbreak of American foulbrood, the sweep swarm method in combination with extensive disinfection measures is the method of choice.
-Every stand with diseased colonies must be completely subjected to the swarm sweeping procedure.
-Sanitation should be carried out as soon as possible after the disease is diagnosed.
-Possible period of sanitation, which is to be adjusted to the respective climatic or weather conditions: March to September (time of the first expansion until the end of feeding).
-Ideally, all stands with diseased colonies within a restricted area (restricted area with a 3-km radius) should be sanitized within a short period of time.
+The method of choice for sanitising an outbreak of American foulbrood is generally the swarm sweeping method in combination with extensive cleaning and disinfection measures.
+Every apiary with diseased colonies must be completely subjected to the sweep swarm method.
+Sanitisation should be carried out as soon as possible after the disease has been diagnosed.
+Possible period of sanitation, which should be adapted to the respective climatic and weather conditions: March to September (time of the first expansion until the end of feeding).
+Ideally, all hives with diseased colonies within a restricted area (restricted area with a 3-km radius) should be sanitised within a short period of time.

 - Sweep off the colony

-- Plan starvation phase with or without cellar detention
+- Plan a starvation phase with or without cellar confinement

 - Sufficient liquid feeding (also stimulates the cleaning instinct)

-- Scrape wax and propolis residues from the inside of the hive or clean them with a steam jet.
+- Scrape off wax and propolis residues from the inside of the hive or clean with a steam jet

-- Washing of equipment (chisels, feeders) and hives with 3 % hot soda lye; rinse with clean water (ATTENTION - soda lye is corrosive; protective clothing (goggles, gloves) is therefore absolutely necessary)
+- Wash the equipment (hive chisels, feeding utensils) and hives with 3 % hot caustic soda solution; rinse with clear water - beware, caustic soda is corrosive; protective clothing (goggles, gloves) is therefore essential

-- Flaming of the hives with gas burner
+- Flame hive chisels and hives with a gas burner

-- Clean honeycomb cabinet and beehive and possibly flame them; clean non-flammable parts with lye.
+- Clean and, if necessary, flame the comb cabinet and apiary; clean non-flammable parts with lye

-The sweep swarming method is basically feasible for all colonies.
-If the strength of the individual colonies is too low, collective sweep swarms can also be formed using the better queen.
-It makes sense to kill sick colonies if they are already very weak or if the time of year (overwintering period between October and March) does not allow the formation of sweep swarms.
-All brood combs are to be burned, all other combs (including all storage combs) are to be cut out and melted down at a wax processing plant - declared as "epidemic wax".
-No own wax processing in case of epidemic.
-If American foulbrood is diagnosed during a mass harvest, the consent of the district administrative authority should be obtained for a step-by-step procedure: Immediately kill or sanitize the clinically diseased colonies in a stand.
-Place these sweep swarms in the stand.
-After the end of the harvest, sweep all colonies of the stand (queen may be caged for three weeks so that the colonies are brood-free after the harvest).
+The sweeping swarm procedure can generally be carried out on all colonies.
+If the individual colonies are too small, collective sweep swarms can also be formed using the better queen.
+It makes sense to kill off diseased colonies if they are already very weak or if the time of year (overwintering period between October and March) does not permit the formation of sweep swarms.
+All brood combs should be burnt, all other combs (including all storage combs) should be cut out and sent for wax processing with sufficient heat treatment of the wax.
+If American foulbrood is diagnosed during a mass harvest, the approval of the district administrative authority should be obtained for a step-by-step procedure: Immediately kill or sweep away the clinically diseased colonies of a stand (place these sweep swarms on the stand).
+After the end of the honey harvest, sweep off all the colonies in the apiary (possibly cage the queen for three weeks so that the colonies are brood-free after the honey harvest).

-Any suspicion of American foulbrood must be reported to the competent district administrative authority (district administration, magistrate).
-This authority will instruct the official veterinarian (ATA) or an expert to inspect the colonies for clinical symptoms.
-If disease symptoms are present, a brood sample will be sent to the official testing laboratory (National Reference Laboratory for Bee Diseases, AGES).
+Any suspicion of American foulbrood must be reported to the competent district administrative authority (district authority, magistrate).
+This authority will instruct the official veterinarian (ATA) or an expert to check the colonies for clinical symptoms.
+If symptoms of the disease are present, it is recommended that a brood sample with suspected AFB brood or brood with unclear symptoms be sent to the official testing centre (National Reference Laboratory for Bee Health, AGES) for confirmation or clarification.

-For American foulbrood, a two-step diagnostic procedure is used: the inspection of brood combs for clinical symptoms and the microbiological culture procedure.
-Other diagnostic procedures (PCR, ERIC typing) are only carried out on a random basis as part of research activities.
+A two-stage diagnostic procedure is used for American foulbrood: examination of the brood combs for clinical symptoms and the microbiological culture procedure.
+Further diagnostic procedures (PCR, ERIC typing) are only carried out as part of research activities.

 Sample submission